 The RAF team challenge

-Andy, Matty, Chris and Lance are all amateur cyclists.
+Gary, Matty, Chris and Lance are all amateur cyclists.
 They are challenging themselves to climb and conquer three of the toughest and most gruelling peaks the Alps have to offer.
 And they aim to complete it in three successive days.

 In June 2018 they will be travelling to the Briançon region in the south of France to climb the Col d’Izoard, Col du Chaussy and the Col du Galibier.